ember-learn/cli-guides/guides/writing-addons/addon-dependencies.md

 In an Ember project, the command `ember install <package-name>` installs Ember addons (which are npm packages) as devDependencies in your app's `package.json`.

-Some project packages such `ember-cli-app-version` and `broccoli-asset-rev` are only used during development or the application build process.
-For example, the package `ember-cli-htmlbars` is a dependency that must be included in a production build.
+Some project packages such as `ember-cli-app-version` and `broccoli-asset-rev` are only used during development or the application build process.
+For example, the package `ember-cli-htmlbars` is a dependency that must be included in a production build if your addon provides any templates.

 In an addon, packages are installed in both dependencies and devDependencies: